PostHog/posthog.com/contents/tutorials/holdout-testing.md

 tags: []
 ---

-Holdout testing is a type of [A/B testing](/docs/experiments) that keeps a "holdout" group for the long term after the completion of the main part of the experiment.
-This ensures the experiment doesn’t have negative long term effects or interaction with other experiments.
-This is particularly important in high-risk products or features like finance or your signup page.
+Holdout testing is a type of [A/B testing](/docs/experiments) that measures the long term effects of product changes.
+In holdout testing, a small group of users is not shown your changes for a long period of time, typically weeks or months after your experiment ends.

+Holdout testing enables you to ensure that the experiment doesn’t have negative long term effects or interaction with other experiments.

 In this tutorial, we show you how to set up a holdout test in PostHog.

 ## Creating an experiment

-To create a holdout test, first, create an experiment.
+To create a holdout test, first, [create an experiment](/docs/experiments/manual#how-to-create-an-experiment-in-posthog):

 1. Go to the [experiments tab](https://app.posthog.com/experiments) in PostHog and click "New experiment."
 2. Name your experiment, set a key, and add a description.
 Your name and description should make it clear this is a holdout test for future reference.